F1DNA/FlexFarmerAsAService/README.md

 ![image](https://user-images.githubusercontent.com/61926834/128134704-1d616da2-721b-4c46-8151-ee0d4ee6a7e5.png)

 Should show as active and the logs below should not be showing any errors.
-If it is active but has errors, the service is setup properly and your config.yml probably has something wrong with it
+If it is active but has errors, the service is setup properly and your config.yml probably has something wrong with it.
+Don't be alarmed by the "Invalids" - look a little closer, no invalid plots, this is a good thing!

 # **Enable auto start of service**